 One of the biggest challenges of a keto diet may be long-term adherence because it’s challenging to stick to and maintain since it’s so restrictive.
 If you follow a strict diet for weight loss and then revert to old habits when the dietary changes are too restrictive, it leads to weight cycling or yo-yo dieting.
 This is associated with poorer cardiovascular health.

 Some individuals are concerned about muscle loss.
 It’s important to point out that there’s a risk of losing some muscle on any diet.
 However, protein intake and high ketone levels may help minimize this, especially if you lift weights.

-Some people notice that their urine smells fruity or breath smells.
+Some people notice that their urine or breath smells fruity.
 Both are common side effects.
 To help with your breath, try drinking naturally flavored water or chewing sugar-free gum.
 With so much fat to metabolize, the diet could make any existing liver conditions worse.

 Literature from the National Lipid Associations found that for the first 2 – 6 months, there’s evidence that a very low-carbohydrate diet can help you lose more weight than the standard high-carbohydrate, low-fat diet.
 However, by 12 months, that advantage is essentially gone.
 So, the benefits of the keto diet may not be much different from any other diet plan if you look at it long-term.

 People often confuse ketosis with ketoacidosis.
 Ketoacidosis is dangerous, but ketosis from a keto diet is usually fine for healthy people.